jenkinsci/ssh-agents-plugin/doc/TROUBLESHOOTING.md

 ### Corrupt agent workdir folder

-If you experience a immmediate disconnection without any clear trace it could be related with a corrupt file in the agent workdir folder.
+If you experience an immediate disconnection without any clear trace it could be related with a corrupt file in the agent workdir folder.

 ```
 Apr 17, 2019 2:16:23 PM INFO hudson.remoting.SynchronousCommandTransport$ReaderThread run